Get Discounts with our Digital Tourist Discount Pass

 Which Visa Do You Need?

 Most digital nomads in Bali enter with a Visit Visa (type C), which is initially valid for 60 days and can be extended multiple times — up to a maximum stay of 180 days.
 This visa is commonly used, but it still falls into a legal grey area when it comes to working remotely while living in Indonesia.
+You cannot work as a freelancer here in Indonesia.

 For those officially employed by a company abroad, there is a clearer legal path.
 If you’re working remotely from Bali for an overseas employer, you may be eligible for the Remote Worker KITAS, a type of limited-stay permit designed specifically for foreign remote employees.